tmbluth/Learning-Text-Analytics/Email_Clustering.md

 Taylor Bluth
 November 24, 2017

 This data set is a large set of emails (1.3 GB of text).
-The full amount of information isn't necessary to practice the concepts learned this week.
+The full amount of information isn't necessary to practice the concepts taught below, so feel free to use less.
 In light of this only 1% of the data is included below.

-In order to preprocess emails one must use different rules of which things to take out since emails are commonly laden with hyperlinks and email addresses.
+In order to preprocess emails one must use different rules to remove commonly used, yet irrelevant text such as hyperlinks and email addresses.
 Also most of the normal preprocessing must take place.
-Below I have incorporated these preprocessing steps and have created a DTM.
-This is important, because the rows are what are being clustered.
-In the case of DTM's they are documents.
+Below I have incorporated these preprocessing steps and have created a Document-Term Matrix (DTM).
+Its important to know this is not a Term-Document Matrix (TDM), because the rows/documents are being clustered here.
 If we wanted to cluster by words then a TDM should be made here, but this is not the goal.

 ``` r
 emails.corpus <- VCorpus(VectorSource(emails$message))